andrei-ribeiro-wenceslau/coding-quiz-challenge/README.md

 ## Usage

-To access the website please click on the following link [Password Generator App](https://andrei-ribeiro-wenceslau.github.io/password-generator/)
+To access the website please click on the following link [Coding Quizz Challenge](https://andrei-ribeiro-wenceslau.github.io/coding-quiz-challenge/)

 ## Credits